ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-09-13-ai-for-designers-by-james-bowskill-and-agile-ux-and-branding-by-alexander-auld.md

 ---
 layout: post
 title: 2016 Sep-UX Talk Tokyo #30  -  "AI for designers" by James Bowskill & "Agile UX and branding" by Alexander Auld
-snippet: 75 participants @ Pivotal, Roppongi Hills Mori Tower 20F - UXTalkTokyo is <em>back</em> for October and this time we're being hosted at <strong>Indeed -
+snippet: 75 participants @ Pivotal, Roppongi Hills Mori Tower 20F - UXTalkTokyo is back for October and this time we're being hosted at Indeed -
 ---
 75 participants